section-engineering-education/engineering-education/articles/session-management-in-nodejs-using-expressjs-and-express-session/index.md

 ![Node.js session](/engineering-education/session-management-in-nodejs-using-expressjs-and-express-session/session.jpg)

-These are the same values you would have saved in a production environment on the server-side into a database such as MongoDB, Postgres, etc.
+These are the same values you would have saved in a production environment on the server-side into a database such as MongoDB, PostgreSQL, etc.

 Let's see the cookie value saved in the browser.